 United Broadcasting Studios, Chicago, c.
 August 1950

-Matrix numbers, titles, and original release from Lord.
+Matrix numbers, titles, and original release from Lord, with confirmation from a copy in the collection of George Paulus.
 Cornell Wiley and Benny Cotton identified the session pianist and trombonist (see the Dozier Boys page for the history of this vocal group.
 The session trumpeter and tenor saxophonist took no solos and remain unidentified.

 Chess 1436 was a single released in September 1950.
 It was the first vocal group record to be issued on the new label, and is a very rare item on the collectors' market today.
 "You Got to Get It" was reissued for the first time in 1999 on Chess MCA 380-596, a 15-CD extravaganza titled The Chess Story 1947-1975.
 Bill Minor sings the lead on "Pretty Eyes"; he and Benny Cotton alternate on "You Got to Get It."
 King Fleming knew the uncle of one of the Dozier Boys.